rajasekharyerva/sdet-java/src/test/resources/linux_mac/README.md

 | View hidden files in finder | `Cmd+Shift+.` |
 | Export to path              | ``            |
 | Echo                        | ``            |

+## Copy folders in mac
+    cp -R /path/to/source/folder/ /path/to/destination/